Professional barrel racer Cassidy Kruse shares five things you might not know about professional rodeo.

 Get your card early.

-Kruse said some riders don't realize how long it can take to receive your competitor's card after you purchase it.
+Kruse says some riders don’t realize how long it can take to receive your competitor’s card after you purchase it.
 She says it can take two weeks to a month to receive it.

 “Sometimes people go to enter and they don’t have a card, and then they just have to miss that rodeo,” Kruse said.
 “You definitely want to make sure you have a card in time.”